 Causes of Obturator Hernia

 Aging can cause loosening of muscle mass and fatty tissue and the intestine enters the obturator canal.
 Multiple child birth and obesity can also cause obturator hernia.
 It can be diagnosed by imaging tests like CT scan, ultrasound scan or MRI scan of the abdomen.

 Obturator hernia can be treated with Laparoscopic surgery.
-The surgery is initiated by administering a dose of anesthesia to relax the patient and to reduce the pain and discomfort caused by the condition.
-The surgeon makes a small incision in the abdominal wall and inserts a laparoscope to view the internal abdominal cavity and associated organs.
+The surgery is initiated by administering a dose of anesthesia to relax the patient and to reduce the pain and discomfort.
+The surgeon then makes a small incision in the abdominal wall and inserts a laparoscope to view inside of the abdominal cavity and associated organs.
 The surgeon makes few more incisions to insert two more instruments and the bulged tissues are pushed back and placed in position.
 Later a mesh is placed in the weak spot of the abdominal wall to prevent the possibility of reoccurrence of hernia.
-Later the incisions are closed and sutured.
+Later the incisions are closed with self dissolving sutures.

-After the surgery, medications are administrated to reduce pain and discomfort from the surgery.
+After the surgery, medications are administrated to reduce pain and discomfort of the surgery.
 The patient can leave the hospital in a day or two and resume normal life in a week’s time.

 Advantages of laparoscopic hernia repair include: